A Physical Basis for Information: Supplementary Information Appendix

-The past century saw the emergence of information-processing machines that allow replicating, variating (through sensing and information processing) and translating information (through actuation).
-Engineering can increasingly be performed by machines that not only perform tasks but also communicate, adapt, and make decisions independently.
-We speculate that this can potentially give rise to a new emergent layer, the cybernetic layer, characterised by purely machine-driven evolution.
+The past century has seen the rise of information-processing machines that can replicate, transform, and act on information in increasingly autonomous ways.
+In the emerging \emph{cybernetic layer}, engineering tasks are progressively delegated to machines that not only perform work but also sense, communicate, adapt, and make decisions within machine–machine networks.

-An evolutionary aspect yet to emerge in this layer is self-replicators independent of biological constraints.
-Such self-replicators could be autonomous robotic systems capable of self-reproduction using environmental raw materials, mirroring biological self-replication.
-This concept, initially proposed by Von Neumann as universal constructors \citep{VonNeumann1966}, has been further explored by Freitas and Merkle \citep{FreitasMerkle2004}.
-Not involving biological structure, such evolution would move entirely beyond gene-centered evolution, i.e., where not genes are involved as units of selection \citep{Williams1966}.
-The evolution of such a new organizational layer (\textit{"the rise of the machines"}) hinges on the evolutionary fitness of synthetic over biological self-replicators.
+Operationally, fixing the \emph{cybernetic} perspective means choosing a coarse-graining of the underlying physical and electronic degrees of freedom into machine-level state variables that (i) support metastable configurations at the timescales of computation, storage, and control, and (ii) admit a well-specified class of admissible interaction schemas corresponding to operations at this level.

+Concretely, the \emph{structures} at this perspective are identified as AIS \(A_s\subset X\) corresponding to abstract machine states—such as register configurations, memory blocks, control states of finite-state machines, program counters, protocol states, or stable software-level configurations insofar as they are reliably realised by the substrate—while lower-level electronic or physical fluctuations are coarse-grained away whenever they do not induce transitions between such AIS.

+\emph{Causal edges} \(s\preceq_{\mathrm{phys}} s'\) are assigned when an episode at this perspective drives the system from \(A_s\) into \(A_{s'}\) and the state subsequently remains in \(A_{s'}\) for at least \(\tau_{\mathrm{mix}}(A_{s'})\); at the cybernetic layer these correspond to state-update operations (writes, executions, control transfers, communication events) that create, erase, or maintain machine-level configurations.

+Finally, \emph{categories} are defined as admissible coarse-grainings of the resulting node set \(V\): states are identified only when doing so does not merge worldline segments separated by an operation that changes machine-level causal affordances at this perspective, and does not render any observed or admissible operation ill-typed (e.g.\ conflating data states with the machinery or control logic that operates on them, or conflating templates such as executable code with the downstream machine configurations produced under their control).
+Within these constraints, multiple internally consistent category partitions may be used, and subsequent constructions are evaluated relative to the corresponding family of admissible coarse-grainings.